-For the six months ended April 30, 2016, Fort Pitt Capital Group, LLC (the "Advisor") provided the Fund with investment management services under an investment advisory agreement.
+For the six months ended April 30, 2017, Fort Pitt Capital Group, LLC (the "Advisor") provided the Fund with investment management services under an investment advisory agreement.
 The Advisor furnished all investment advice, office space, facilities, and provides most of the personnel needed by the Fund.
 As compensation for its services, the Advisor is entitled to a monthly fee at the annual rate of 1.00% based upon the average daily net assets of the Fund up to \$100 million, 0.90% on assets between \$100 million and \$1 billion, and 0.80% on assets over \$1 billion.
-For the six months ended April 30, 2016, the Fund incurred \$277,435 in advisory fees.
+For the six months ended April 30, 2017, the Fund incurred \$317,648 in advisory fees.

 The Fund is responsible for its own operating expenses.
 The Advisor has agreed to reduce fees payable to it by the Fund and to pay Fund operating expenses to the extent necessary to limit the Fund's aggregate annual operating expenses (excluding acquired fund fees and expenses, interest, taxes, brokerage commissions, and extraordinary expenses) to 1.24% of average daily net assets.
 Any such reduction made by the Advisor in its fees or payment of expenses which are the Fund's obligation are subject to reimbursement by the Fund to the Advisor, if so requested by the Advisor, in subsequent fiscal years if the aggregate amount actually paid by the Fund toward the operating expenses for such fiscal year (taking into account the reimbursement) does not exceed the applicable limitation on Fund expenses.
 The Advisor is permitted to be reimbursed only for fee reductions and expense payments made in the previous three fiscal years.
 Any such reimbursement is also contingent upon Board of Trustees review and approval at the time the reimbursement is made.
 Such reimbursement may not be paid prior to the Fund's payment of current ordinary operating expenses.
-For the six months ended April 30, 2016, the Advisor reduced its fees in the amount of \$48,733; no amounts were reimbursed to the Advisor.
-Cumulative expenses subject to recapture pursuant to the aforementioned conditions amounted to \$351,600 at April 30, 2016.
+For the six months ended April 30, 2017, the Advisor reduced its fees in the amount of \$39,981; no amounts were reimbursed to the Advisor.
+The expense limitation will remain in effect through at least February 27, 2018, and may be terminated only by the Trust's Board of Trustees.
+Cumulative expenses subject to recapture pursuant to the aforementioned conditions amounted to \$332,056 at April 30, 2017.
 Cumulative expenses subject to recapture expire as follows:

 Year Amount

-2016 \$108,439

-2017 100,067
+2017 \$100,067

 2018 94,361

-2019 48,733
+2019 97,647

-\$351,600
+2020 39,981

+\$332,056